Silver Royal Desert Hope Barrel Saddle Package – 1190534

 People have struggled to live in deserts and the surrounding semi-arid lands for millennia.
 Nomads have moved their flocks and herds to wherever grazing is available, and oases have provided opportunities for a more settled way of life.
 The cultivation of semi-arid regions encourages erosion of soil and is one of the causes of increased desertification.
 Desert farming is possible with the aid of irrigation, and the Imperial Valley in California provides an example of how previously barren land can be made productive by the import of water from an outside source.
 Many trade routes have been forged across deserts, especially across the Sahara, and traditionally were used by caravans of camels carrying salt, gold, ivory and other goods.
 Large numbers of slaves were also taken northwards across the Sahara.
 Some mineral extraction also takes place in deserts, and the uninterrupted sunlight gives potential for the capture of large quantities of solar energy.

-Hope is an optimistic state of mind that is based on an expectation of positive outcomes with respect to events and circumstances in one's life or the world at large.
-As a verb, its definitions include: "expect with confidence" and "to cherish a desire with anticipation".
+Hope is an optimistic state of mind that is based on an expectation of positive outcomes with respect to events and circumstances in one's own life, or the world at large.
+As a verb, Merriam-Webster defines hope as "to expect with confidence" or "to cherish a desire with anticipation".

 Among its opposites are dejection, hopelessness, and despair.

-Hope finds expression through many dimensions of human life, including practical reasoning, the religious virtue of hope, legal doctrine, and literature alongside cultural and mythological aspects.
+Hope finds expression through many dimensions of human life, including practical reasoning, the religious virtue of hope, legal doctrine, and literature, alongside cultural and mythological aspects.

 A saddle is a supportive structure for a rider of an animal, fastened to an animal's back by a girth.
 The most common type is equestrian.
 However, specialized saddles have been created for oxen, camels and other animals.
 It is not known precisely when riders first began to use some sort of padding or protection, but a blanket attached by some form of surcingle or girth was probably the first "saddle", followed later by more elaborate padded designs.
 The solid saddle tree was a later invention, and though early stirrup designs predated the invention of the solid tree, the paired stirrup, which attached to the tree, was the last element of the saddle to reach the basic form that is still used today.
 Today, modern saddles come in a wide variety of styles, each designed for a specific equestrianism discipline, and require careful fit to both the rider and the horse.
 Proper saddle care can extend the useful life of a saddle, often for decades.
 The saddle was a crucial step in the increased use of domesticated animals, during the Classical Era.